Automattic/jetpack/extensions/README.md

 Calypso loads Gutenberg from simple sites’ wp-admin in an iframe.

-## BETA BLOCKS
+## BETA Extenstions
-Explain beta blocks process here
+Generally, all new extensions should start out as beta.

+- Before you develop, remember to add your extension's slug to the beta array in extensions/index.json.
+- Ensure that, in you docker environment, the `JETPACK_BETA_BLOCKS` constant is set to `true`

 ## How do I merge blocks to Jetpack
-- All Jetpack patches need a review from the Jetpack Crew team
-- Jetpack is released once a month (PCYsg-eg5-p2)
+- Jetpack is released once a month (PCYsg-eg5-p2), so be sure your team's schedule is aware of code freezes.
-- TODO
+- Make sure you and your team have tested your PR in both the Jetpack environment, and the WordPress.com environment.
+- Additionally, your PR will require approval from a Jetpack crew member.

-## How do I deploy to wpcom?
+## How do I deploy to WordPress.com?
 - merge to Jetpack master first
-- sync the blocks using Fusion (PCYsg-fkM-p2)
-- TODO
+- then merge the auto-generated diff on WordPress.com

 ## Can I use Jurassic Ninja to test blocks?
 Yes!
 Just like any other changes in Jetpack, also blocks work in Jurassic Ninja.